2020-21 Remote Learning Program

 The Child Unique has had a robust remote learning program for children since March, 2020.
 It involves several components, which allows parents the ability to select what is best for their family lifestyle, their child’s developmental and academic needs and interests.
+Currently we are providing Remote Learning only if a classroom must be quarantined due to Covid-19.

 Components of the Program